cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 [^2]: [DARPA](https://www.darpa.mil/) (Defense Advanced Research Projects Agency) is essentially a military research project funded by the US government.
 It still exists and is responsible for the development of not only the internet in the 60s but other technologies like GPS, drones, and even the first computer mouse.
 It's sad that the internet was not created in a public university as it should, but that's it.

 [^3]: Tim Berners-Lee was knighted by Queen Elizabeth II in 2004, so now we should call him "sir" to be more exact.
-People gets promoted dear reader, the sky is the limit.
+People get promoted dear reader, the sky is the limit.

 [^4]: I browsed the web for the first time in 2011.
 It was during the second year at university.
 Back then, in Cuba the internet access was restricted to universities and research centres.
 Individual access was controlled using a quota-based system.
 I had 50MB per week to spend!
 I spent it navigating educational websites (the majority of other services were forbidden).